XingxingZuo/XingxingZuo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Postdoc Researcher in Department of Informatics, <a href="https://www.tum.de/en">Technical University of Munich</a>.
+description: Postdoc Researcher at <a href="https://www.tum.de/en">Technical University of Munich</a>.

 profile:
   align: right